sketch-hq/svgo-compressor/README.md

 For a complete reference of what your SVGO config should look like, see [SVGO’s configuration documentation](https://github.com/svg/svgo#configuration).

-Note that any option that is not set on your custom configuration will use the defaults set by SVGO Compressor.
+Any option that is not set on your custom configuration will use the defaults set by SVGO Compressor.
 For example, here's how a sample configuration to output unminified code could look like:

 ```javascript
 module.exports = {